A Survey of Model Compression and Acceleration for Deep Neural Networks: Challenges and Future Work

 \subsection{General Suggestions}

-There is no golden rule to measure which approach is the best.
-How to choose the proper method really depends on the applications and requirements.
-Here are some general guidance we can provide: \begin{itemize} \item If the applications need compacted models from pre-trained deep nets, you can choose either pruning \& sharing or low rank factorization based methods.
+There are no golden criteria to measure which approach is the best.
+How to choose a proper method really depends on the applications and requirements.
+Here are some general suggestions we can provide: \begin{itemize} \item If the applications need compacted models from pre-trained deep nets, you can choose either pruning \& quantization or low rank factorization based methods.
 If you need end-to-end solutions for your problem, the low rank and transferred convolutional filters approaches should be considered.

-\item For applications in some particular domains (e.g., medical images), methods with human prior (like the transferred convolutional filters, structural matrix) sometimes have benefits.
-For example, when doing medical images classification, transferred convolutional filters could work well as medical images (like organ) do have the rotation transformation property. \item The approaches of pruning \& sharing generally give reasonable compression rate while not hurt the accuracy.
-Thus for applications which requires stable model performance, it is better to utilize pruning \& sharing.
+\item For applications in particular domains (e.g., medical images), methods with human prior (like the transferred convolutional filters, structural matrix) sometimes have benefits.
+For example, when doing medical images classification, transferred convolutional filters could work well as medical images (like organ) do have the rotation transformation property. \item The approaches of pruning \& quantization generally give reasonable compression rate while not hurt the accuracy.
+Thus for applications which requires stable model performance, it is better to utilize pruning \& quantization.

-\item If your problem involves small/medium size datasets, you can try the knowledge distillation approaches.
+\item If your application involves small/medium size datasets or requires significantly improving efficiency, you can try the knowledge distillation approaches.
 The compressed student model can take the benefit of transferring knowledge from teacher model, achieving robust performance when datasets are not large.

 \item As we mentioned before, these aforementioned techniques are orthogonal.
-It is reasonable to combine two or three of them to maximize the performance.
-For some specific applications, like object detection, which requires both convolutional and fully connected layers, you can compress the convolutional layers with low rank based method and the fully connected layers with a pruning technique. \end{itemize}
+It is reasonable to combine two or three of them to maximize the gain.
+For some specific applications, like object detection, which requires both convolutional and fully connected layers, you can compress the convolutional layers with a low rank based method and the fully connected layers with a pruning technique. \end{itemize}